Halle/100percenthuman/content/english/_index.md

     image:  "/images/banner.png"
     content: "{{< accordion title=\"Why is it called 100% Human?\" >}}

-    100% Human is a six-week program to get a sustainable UI test suite in place for your product, so that increased feature velocity from coding assistants doesn’t result in release surprises sneaking past your preflight checks.<br><br>The idea is that a 100% Human can use her extensive experience with other human engineers, and with writing software, and with large language models, and with infrastructure and automation, to make it safer for you to integrate code assistant code into your production flow, whether the arrival of code assistant code into your codebase is planned, or not.
+    100% Human is a six-week program to get a sustainable UI and e2e test suite in place for your product, so that increased feature velocity from coding assistants doesn’t result in release surprises sneaking past your preflight checks.<br><br>The idea is that a 100% Human can use her extensive experience with other human engineers, and with writing software, and with large language models, and with infrastructure and automation, to make it safer for you to integrate code assistant code into your production flow, whether the arrival of code assistant code into your codebase is planned, or not.
     {{< rawhtml >}}<br><br><a href='contact' class='btn btn-primary'>Get Started</a><br><br>{{< /rawhtml >}}
     {{< /accordion >}}